Cardinals' Emari Demercado: Remains limited Thursday

-Demercado (shoulder) practiced on a limited basis Thursday, Theo Mackie of The Arizona Republic reports.
+Demercado (back) was listed as limited on Thursday's injury report, Darren Urban of the Cardinals' official site reports.

-Demercado now has strung together back-to-back capped sessions to kick off Week 12 prep, giving him just one more opportunity to get back to full participation or else risk entering the weekend with a designation for Sunday's game at Seattle.
-Even if he's able to suit up, though, he likely will work behind starting RB James Conner and fellow reserve Trey Benson, as he has in the Cardinals' previous two contests.
+Demercado maintained his listing from Wednesday's session as he tends to a back issue, giving him just one more chance to get back to full participation Friday or else risk entering the weekend with a designation for Sunday's game at Minnesota.
+If he's able to suit up, he'll split the reps behind starting running back James Conner with rookie third-round pick Trey Benson.

 More News